Lucoshi/-lucoshi.github.io/README.md

 ## Table of Contents

 ## What is this?
-This is part of my personal digital time capsule, Gaming Land Archive where I want it to be like the homestar runner wiki: https://www.youtube.com/watch?v=jaBbMnoA0ak
+This is part of my personal digital time capsule, Gaming Land Archive where I want it to be like the Homestar Runner wiki: https://www.youtube.com/watch?v=jaBbMnoA0ak
 ## Why are you doing this?
-For preservation
+For preservation, also because there are a lot of shitpost trolls in preservation discord servers!
 ## May i help you?
 Of course, Why not!
 ## What is this?